 ORKHAN DZHEMAL MEDIA SAFETY ACADEMY

 In the coming months, Orkhan Dzhemal Media Safety Academy will hold series of psychological retreats for Russian-speaking journalists in exile.
-Such retreats aim to help people to overcome stress and trauma, create life strategies, adapt to novel environment, develop psychological stability, and integrate in new environments.
+Such retreats aim to help people to overcome stress and trauma, create life strategies, adapt to a novel environment, develop psychological stability, and integrate in new environments.

 The retreats are planned to take place in Vilnius, Lithuania and Tbilisi, Georgia.
 If you would like to get more information or/and become a participant, please apply with a motivation letter at email@example.com.